Geography of Japan: Typhoons

-Since recording started in 1951, an average of 2.6 typhoons reached the main islands of Kyushu, Shikoku, Honshu and Hokkaido per year.
-Approximately 10.3 typhoons approach within the 300 kilometer range near the coast of Japan.
-Okinawa is, due to its geographic location, most vulnerable to typhoons with an average of 7 storms per year.
-The most destructive was Isewan Typhoon with 5,000 casualties in the Tokai region in September 1959.
-In October 2004, Typhoon Tokage caused heavy rain in Kyushu and central Japan with 98 casualties.
-Until the 1960s the death toll was hundreds of people per typhoon.
-Since the 1960s improvements in construction, flood prevention, high tides detection and early warnings substantially reduced the death toll which rarely exceeds a dozen people per typhoon.
+Since recording started in 1951, an average of 2.6 typhoons reached the main islands of Kyushu, Shikoku, Honshu, and Hokkaido per year.
+Approximately 10.3 typhoons approach within the 300-kilometer range near the coast of Japan.
+Okinawa is, due to its geographic location, most vulnerable to typhoons, with an average of 7 storms per year.
+The most destructive was the Isewan Typhoon, with 5,000 casualties in the Tokai region in September 1959.
+In October 2004, Typhoon Tokage caused heavy rain in Kyushu and central Japan, resulting in 98 casualties.
+Until the 1960s, the death toll was hundreds of people per typhoon.
+Since the 1960s, improvements in construction, flood prevention, high tide detection, and early warnings have substantially reduced the death toll, which rarely exceeds a dozen people per typhoon.
 Japan also has special search and rescue units to save people in distress.

-Heavy snowfall during the winter in the snow country regions cause landslides, flooding, and avalanches.
+Heavy snowfall during the winter in the snow country regions causes landslides, flooding, and avalanches.

 Environmental issues

-In the 2006 environment annual report, the Ministry of Environment reported that current major issues are: global warming and preservation of the ozone layer, conservation of the atmospheric environment, water and soil, waste management and recycling, measures for chemical substances, conservation of the natural environment and the participation in the international cooperation.
+In the 2006 environment annual report, the Ministry of Environment reported that the current major issues are: global warming and preservation of the ozone layer; conservation of the atmospheric environment, water, and soil; waste management and recycling; measures for chemical substances; conservation of the natural environment; and participation in international cooperation.